Skip to main content

 Ann Marie Novak

-Ann Marie Novak has taught piano and served as collaborative pianist at the Aber Suzuki Center for over 25 years, where she maintains a studio of 35 students.
-She was the founding Director of the Northampton Community Music Center (MA) and has served as President of the Suzuki Association of Wisconsin (SAW).
+Ann Marie Novak, Director of Suzuki Programs, has taught piano and served as collaborative pianist at the Aber Suzuki Center for over 30 years.
+She was the founding Director of the Northampton Community Music Center (MA) and has served as President of the Suzuki Association of Wisconsin and Co-chair of the Stevens Point District of the Wisconsin Music Teachers Association.
+She was head of the Suzuki Departments at both the Performing Arts Division of UMass and at the Community Music School of Springfield.
 She is a regular clinician at the SAW Retreat and the American Suzuki Institute and has taught masterclasses at workshops in the Midwest and on the East Coast.
+Her students have been featured in Master Classes both locally and nationally, and they regularly receive honors at WMTA District and State Auditions.
 She has performed as a soloist and as a chamber musician, and she presents lectures at both the American Suzuki Institute and SAA Conferences.
-Miss Novak manages and writes extensively for the ASC parent education blog, develops other parent education materials, and has been published in the SAA Journal.
-She serves as WMTA District Chair and was honored as the 2015 Stevens Point Area Music Teachers’ Association Member of the Year.
-Her students have been featured in Master Classes both locally and nationally, and they regularly receive honors at WMTA District and State Auditions.
+Miss Novak manages and has written for the ASC parent education blog, develops parent education materials, and has been published several times in the SAA Journal.
+She was honored as the 2015 Stevens Point Area Music Teachers’ Association Member of the Year and received the Suzuki Association of Wisconsin Suzuki Sensei Award in 2020.

 Tom Yang